Extremely Unpleasant Evidence: Five New Things From Trump's Impeachment Hearings

 And the political adviser to the US Embassy in Kiev, David Holmes, who spoke at the very end of the hearings, added that the US president in Ukraine was represented by “three amigo” - Sondland, Energy Secretary Rick Perry and special envoy Kurt Volcker, and all three were seeking an investigation against Biden.

 3. Version of Ukrainian intervention

 Former Director of Russian and European Affairs at the National Security Council, Fiona Hill sharply rebuffed Republican congressmen, who, following Trump and Giuliani, say that attempts to influence the outcome of the U.S. presidential election in 2016 came from Ukraine, not from Russia.

-According to Hill, this version is being promoted by Russian special services.
-"I ask you not to spread the politically motivated lies that so obviously play into Russia's hands," Hill turned to the Republicans.
+According to Hill, this version is being promoted by the Russian special services.
+“I ask you not to spread politically motivated lies that so obviously play into the hands of Russia,” Hill said to the Republicans.